 Master’s and PhD students receive continuous guidance and support from designated academic staff, as well as formal training in how to compile high-impact dissertations/theses.
 Among TRADE’s current initiatives is the progressive development of an intensive course in Advanced Research Methodology for postgraduate Economics and International Trade students.
 As part of the course development process, two presenters from the WTO conducted a STATA training course for TRADE team members in September 2015.
-TRADE is also introducing various enhancements to its short course in Academic Writing Skills.

 Through the WCP, the WTO aims to promote high-level research on trade-related topics, with particular emphasis on improving the trade policy and trade facilitation environments in developing countries, while also building greater capacity within research entities.